gabrielfurlan-dev/achievo/README.md

+## About
+Weekly report is a website to track your week goals by different types of trackers and notes.

+## Technologies and Frameworks
+- Firestore
+- Firebase Auth
+- Next js
+- Phosphore Icons

 ## Getting Started

-install the dependences:
+Install all the dependences:
 ```bash
 npm install
 ```

+Add a file named '.env' and put the following data by your firebase project.

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev